 Each customer gets their own VLAN(s), included at no additional cost with each account, and an unlimited number of private subnets to further define security zones.

-The CenturyLink Cloud Platform should be a logical and physical extension of your own data center.
+The CenturyLink Cloud should be a logical and physical extension of your own data center.
 Multiple options exist for connecting on-premises assets to our cloud.

 Set up secure IPSec point-to-point VPN tunnels or MPLS VPN tunnels between networks.

 Connect to the CenturyLink Cloud from a client machine through software like OpenVPN.